 (3) No person is precluded by a contract from doing such acts and things as are necessary to comply with a prohibition notice under this Subdivision or is liable under any contract to any penalty for doing such acts and things.

-[Section 31AJ inserted by No. 68 of 2004 s.
+[Section 31AJ inserted: No. 68 of 2004 s.
 76.]

 Subdivision 4 — Display of improvement notices and prohibition notices

-[Heading inserted by No. 68 of 2004 s.
+[Heading inserted: No. 68 of 2004 s.
 76.]

 31AK.
 Manager to display improvement notices